 A. The employee must return all Government files, records, reference materials, and Government-furnished equipment to the official duty station.

 B. The employee resumes working at the official duty station.

 For questions about this chapter, contact the Division of Human Capital.
-For questions about the Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For questions about the Web site, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.